 - Title V funds must be used in alignment with Federal Title V parameters: at least 30% for child or adolescent health and no more than 10% for indirect costs. - Up to 20% of Title V funds can be used for locally-identified MCH work that falls outside of Oregon's Title V priorities and/or strategy menu.
-Any Title V funded work on locally identified priorities outside of state Title V parameters must be described in the grantee's annual Title V MCH plan and approved by OHA. - Title V funds may be used to contract with other programs or agencies, or to support cross-county or regional collaborations, so long as the work conducted aligns with identified Title V priorities and strategies.
+Any Title V funded work on locally identified priorities outside of state Title V parameters must be described in the grantee's annual Title V MCH plan and approved by OHA.
+If more than 20% of funding is needed for locally identified needs, such as for COVID-related support for the MCH population, an exception can be made. - Title V funds may be used to contract with other programs or agencies, or to support cross-county or regional collaborations, so long as the work conducted aligns with identified Title V priorities and strategies.
 In such cases, accountability for data collection and reporting, as well as communication with OHA, will rest with the Title V grantee (not the sub-recipient). - Local Agencies and Tribes that are recipients of Title V funds are encouraged to find ways to leverage work and resources and collaborate on strategies. - As long as funds are used for identified Title V priorities and strategies, with appropriate tracking and reporting there are no further constraints regarding new work or use of Title V funds to support ongoing work previously funded by another source.
+Note: If needed, Title V funding can be used for COVID-related support for the MCAH population.